Friday, 16 December 2016

 She adds: ‘Mr Eadie’s submissions are the equivalent of arguing that because none of the attempts to catch the Loch Ness monster succeeded, the Loch Ness monster still roams free.’

-In the cruel world of stand-up, they would not win prizes.
-As a sacrifice to nerves, Mr Eadie started with something baffling which depended on knowing the form of a certain race-horse.
-Ad libs from the bench win overall on the comedy front.
+As a sacrifice to nerves, Mr Eadie starts with something baffling which depends on knowing the form of a certain race-horse.

 Manjit Gill QC speaks movingly on behalf of vulnerable people, including British children and disabled people whose parents, guardians or carers, aka bargaining chips, may lose their right to live in the UK.

 At lunchtime a punter hands out Cadbury Heroes.
-Hope he’s got some left for the heroic advocates and justices.
-Witnessing this superb exposition of legal process is a consolation after the national shame of Brexit and its spiteful aftermath.
+Witnessing this superb exposition of legal process is poor consolation for the national shame of Brexit and its spiteful aftermath.

 In the afternoon I inherit a space in the courtroom.
-Bad for sightlines, good for authenticity.
+Terrible sightlines.

 Time for the last submission before Mr Eadie returns for the government.
 Lord Neuberger: 'Final shake of the kaleidoscope of the front bench.
 Mr Green.'

-If I am to abandon my hobby of remoaning, where can I redirect my attention?
+If I am to abandon remoaning, where can I redirect my attention?
 Il faut cultiver notre jardin.
-But gardening is no real retreat from the world.
 A no-borders cat has just left contemptuous paw prints in our wet cement.
-Fuchsia bug mite ignores trade barriers: it reached England from the US about ten years ago.
+Fuchsia bug mite ignores trade barriers and plant health checks: it reached England from the US about ten years ago.
 My plants are riddled with it.
-You can’t disengage from the single organism we belong to, even if you suspect we're all inside a psychopathic alien’s test tube.
+You can’t disengage from the single organism we belong to.

-This is the second piece of EU referendum-related litigation to reach the Supreme Court, and presumably not the last as this fiasco plays out over decades of decline [smiley face].
+This is the second piece of EU referendum-related litigation to reach the Supreme Court, and presumably not the last as this fiasco plays out over decades of decline.
 In May, the court upheld a ruling that British expats who'd lived outside the UK for more than 15 years could not vote in the referendum.
 The Conservatives didn’t get round to changing that in time.

 Lord Neuberger - two of many seat positions